ruxsara/find-photos/README.md

+# 😎 It is just a simple app to search specific photos based on keyword.

+# How to set up?
+Just clone and "npm i"

+# How does it work?
+Just type a keyword to see the related Images

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.